blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 ### Stats

 By default, the plugin will print a quite verbose bundle information to your console.
-However, if you are not satisfy with the current output info, you can overwrite it in your `webpack.config.js`
+However, if you are not satisfied with the current output info, you can overwrite it in your `webpack.config.js`

 ```js
 // webpack.config.js